 - Hackers infect a device with some malware (regardless of its particular type) specially designed to spread further through the wireless network to every device connected to the router.

-- The infected device becomes a host for of the local wireless network, which, in turn, serves as a medium for the malware to spread.
+- The infected device becomes a host for the local wireless network, which, in turn, serves as a medium for the malware to spread.

 - Malware will be spreading to other devices while remaining connected to the medium Wi-Fi network.
 However, it will keep delivering its vile payload (executing its malicious activity besides self-promoting) no matter whether the device stays connected to the compromised Wi-Fi or not.